 Accepted abstracts will be published in the International Journal of Pharmacy Practice.
 Sample abstracts can be accessed here: https://academic.oup.com/ijpp/issue/29/Supplement_1.

-Your abstract will be reviewed anonymously, so please do not include any identifying information (such as the names of authors or organisations) in your Word document.
+Your abstract will be reviewed anonymously, so please do not include any identifying information (such as the names of authors or organisations) in your Word document (including the file name).
 For example, instead of saying ‘Cardiff & Vale NHS Trust’, say ‘a large NHS trust’.
 Authors' names will be collected separately during the abstract submission process.
 In December 2021, we will ask the authors of abstracts that have been selected for the conference to upload a version that includes their names and affiliations.

 The abstract submission process includes a question about whether your research has received ethical approval, or why this was not required.
 For this reason, do not include information on ethical approval in your abstract.